 The power encounter on the left signifies that when a person has experienced a miracle or power encounter with the Lord, they often vault the other processes to an almost immediate belief in God.

 While all five of these themes were significant in leading Hindus to follow Jesus, certain themes seemed more important for certain people.
 Though it did not result in my research, in my report back, the leaders mentioned that they have most commonly seen a combination of the factors, be it relationship and God as known together with a power encounter that have worked together to lead a Hindu to Christ.

+Conclusion

 What life experiences have been most impactful for Hindus whose lives have been transformed by Jesus?